rk0cc/cs3103pico/README.md

 ### Postfix tags (`<tag name>-<postfix>`)

 * (No postfix): Basic variant that it only offers installed dependencies.
-* `-pip`: It offers `pip` command for installing Python 2 packages
+* `-pip`: It offers `pip2` command for installing Python 2 packages
-    * It is not recommended to use `pip` in Python 2 since it has reached end of life at 2020.
+    * It is not recommended to use `pip2` in Python 2 since it has reached end of life at 2020.
 Therefore, avoid use this postfix if the tutorials or assignments do not require using additional packages.
 * `-powershell`: Replace default shell of this image from `zsh` to `pwsh`.

 Each image tags delivers the latest dependencies updates.